-Children need their vision checked at 6 months, 3 years, and before first grade.
-This is especially important ifthere is a family history of progressive nearsightedness or other eye conditions.
+Kids should get their vision checked at 6 months, 3 years, and before first grade.
+It’s especially important if you have a family history of progressive nearsightedness or other eye conditions.

 Can Nearsightedness Be Prevented?

 Myopia is often inherited.
 You can't reverse it, but there are steps you can take to slow the progression.